Alessandro-Balconi/balco-lor/templates/report_pt2.md

 This means that the Power ranking of a deck is not their observed winrate, but the winrate they should have according to their matchups winrate and the observed frequency of other archetypes.

-*NB: if in the data collected there are no games between 2 specific archetypes, I use 50%% winrate as a default value in these calculations.
-Since here I am filtering the most played archetypes, this should never happen; but just in case, I’m adding this as a disclaimer.
-Due to the small sample size, using Bayesian Averages might be a better option.
-I’ll think about it.
-In the meantime, I’m blaming Riot for the ridiculously low API rate limit.*

 ![](/assets/meta-report/mr%1$s/meta_score1.png)

 ## Meta Score